Home / OLSAS Application Guide / OLSAS – University of Ottawa

 We will only assess requests submitted through our fee waiver application form.
 To obtain a waiver form, email the Common Law Section’s Recruitment and Admission Office.

+Fee waivers must be submitted by 4 pm on October 30, 2024.
 No waivers will be granted retroactively.

 If you wish to apply to have the LSAT sitting fee waived, contact the Law School Admissions Council directly.